Give to Tri-C

 Tri-C Foundation Announces Historic ‘Skills to Succeed’ Campaign

 The Baston Bash capped off Dr. Michael Baston’s Inauguration as the fifth president of Cuyahoga Community College.
 During the event, Tri-C Foundation was honored to announce that the Skills to Succeed Campaign has surpassed its $50 million fundraising goal to support access, equity, and success!
 All thanks to the generous donors of our community who participated in this historic campaign.
-To learn more about the transformative impact that these gifts have made, or if you would like to make a donation, please visit tri-c.edu/skills-to-succeed.

-Support Skills to Succeed
+Learn more about Skills to Succeed

 Tri-C Foundation Announces $2 Million Gift From KeyBank